 Challenges and Opportunities

+As a regional forum for countries in Asia and the Pacific, ESCAP strives to increase understanding of population issues, challenges and opportunities.
 ESCAP supports tailoring of population policies through capacity-building for governments, inter-country research and analysis, dissemination of the latest population information, and the monitoring of international commitments as well as provision of technical support to ensure their implementation.

 For many years, ESCAP published the Asia-Pacific Population Journal.
 In addition, ESCAP publishes the annual Population Data Sheet, a useful tool for reference by researchers, policymakers and other stakeholders.
 In 2019, it issued the report Population and Development in Asia and the Pacific which provides an assessment of progress made in implementation of the Asian and Pacific Ministerial Declaration on Population and Development.
 It provides insights based on national reports from member States.
 The Asia-Pacific Population and Development Report 2023 is forthcoming.